-Nevada’s storied past emerges across a diverse panorama of engaging subjects panning eons-old geology, our prehistoric animalian neighbors, American Indian culture, the glory days of silver mining, and beyond.
-Housed in the former United States Mint, the Nevada State Museum in Carson City tells the state’s history from prehistoric times to modern day.
+Nevada’s storied past emerges across a diverse panorama of engaging subjects spanning eons-old geology, our prehistoric animalian neighbors, American Indian culture, the glory days of silver mining, and beyond.
+Housed in the former United States Mint, the Nevada State Museum in Carson City tells the state’s history from prehistoric times to the modern-day.

-The Natural History section features animals from a prehistoric mammoth whose bones were found on the Black Rock Desert to an ichthyosaur, which swam the waters of ancient Lake Lahontan.
-It is here you can get up close to Nevada’s seldom seen creatures, like the Desert Bighorn Sheep, Great Basin Rattlesnake, Sage Grouse, Lahontan Cutthroat Trout, and other Icons of Nevada.
+The Natural History section features exhibitions of Nevada’s animals such as a prehistoric mammoth whose bones were found on the Black Rock Desert and an ichthyosaur, which once swam the waters of glacial Lake Lahontan.
+Here, visitors can get up close to some of Nevada’s most iconic creatures, like the desert bighorn sheep, Great Basin rattlesnake, sage grouse, Lahontan cutthroat trout, among many others.

-The “Under One Sky” exhibit tells the story of Nevada’s first inhabitants through 10,000 year-old artifacts.
-Housed in the newer wing of the museum, this moving exhibit presents American Indian culture from the perspective of American Indians, in their own words.
+The “Under One Sky” exhibit tells the story of Nevada’s first inhabitants through 10,000-year-old artifacts.
+Housed in the newer wing of the museum, this exhibit presents American Indian culture from the perspective of American Indians, in their own words.
 Find out when humans first occupied the Nevada portion of the Great Basin, the natural foods they collected, and the skills they implemented for survival.
-Experience the fascinating reconstruction of a Great Basin cave, containing evidence of past cultures and climate.
+Then, experience the fascinating reconstruction of a Great Basin cave containing evidence of past cultures and climate.

 Explore a replicated mining town, and take a stroll through an underground mine that helps tell the timeline of Nevada’s impressive mining history.
 And, be sure to check out the USS Nevada Silver Service, along with an impressive array of Capital City history.
 NSMCC is also home to a popular lecture series, “behind-the-scenes” tours, children’s educational programming, and the Marjorie Russell Clothing and Textile Research Center.

-Admission to the Nevada State Museum - Carson City is free to all Museum Members!
-If you're not a Museum Member, admission is $10.00 admission for Adults and free for Children 17 and under.
+Admission to the Nevada State Museum - Carson City is free to all Museum Members.
+If you're not a Museum Member, admission is $10.00 for adults and free for children aged 17 and under.